OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 with the string “END” at the beginning of the line or at the beginning of a quoted string found at the beginning of the line will cause HydroDyn to quit scanning for more lines of channel names.
-Member- and joint-related quantities are generated for the requested MEMBER OUTPUT LIST and JOINT OUTPUT LIST.
+Member- and joint-related quantities are generated for the requested :ref:`hd-member-output-list` and :ref:`hd-joint-output-list`.
 If HydroDyn encounters an unknown/invalid channel name, it warns the users but will remove the suspect channel from the output file.
 Please refer to Appendix C for a complete list of possible output parameters.